- Talks + Tours

 Wave Hill’s 2021 Horticultural Lecture Series starts and ends at great English gardens, both with plantings of modern sensibility and a strong emphasis on encouraging biodiversity.
 In between, we offer a story of great American gardeners, growers and plant people who, just as they were realizing success in the early 20th century, were forced to give it up and start again following World War II.
 This year, for the first time, our distinguished lecture series takes place virtually on Zoom.

-Registration required for each lecture, or for the series.
-If you register, the day before the event you will receive a follow-up email with a secure and private link to this virtual event.
-Following the lecture, those who have registered will receive a link to a recording of the event.
+Registration required for each lecture.
+If you register, you will receive a follow-up email two days prior to the event with a secure and private link to this virtual event.
+Following the lecture, those who have registered will receive a video recording of the event.

 Wed, April 14, 2021, 4–5:30PM: Fergus Garrett